pablocael/pynear/README.md

 #### Why approximate search?
 The curse of dimensionality

-Tree pruning loses traction as dimensionality grows: in high-$n$ spaces, nearly all points concentrate in a thin shell near the boundary and distances between any two points become almost equal, leaving the tree nothing to prune.
+Tree pruning loses traction as dimensionality grows: in high-N spaces, nearly all points concentrate in a thin shell near the boundary and distances between any two points become almost equal, leaving the tree nothing to prune.
 That's why exact tree search offers diminishing returns beyond $d \approx 256$ and why approximate methods (IVF-style probing) take over.

 [Full derivation, with volume integrals and a numerical illustration →](./docs/approximate.md#why-approximate-search-the-curse-of-dimensionality)